 Spotted Dog

-Mrs Simkins’ Country Kitchen: Febuary 2016
+Mrs Simkins’ Country Kitchen: February 2016

 Spotted dog is another name for spotted dick.
 It seems both names for this favourite old nursery steamed pudding come from an early colloquial word for pudding: puddick or puddog and that absolutely no mischief was intended in the more modern names at all!
 The spots refer to the dried fruit, usually currants.